 Although the EU has standardized Anti-Money Laundering Directives (AMLDs), the companies operating from this region have to look up to their local regulatory bodies to find out how to make the submission.
 For example, in Germany, a financial supervisory body BaFin provides a Suspicious Transaction Reporting System for such purposes.

-While it is crucial for crypto companies to have processes in place to file a suspicious activity report, it is a mitigation and not a prevention measure.
+Now that your question, what is a suspicious activity report, has been answered, keep in mind that it is a mitigation and not a prevention measure.
 After the one-time process set up for case handling, companies should focus on ongoing monitoring, fraud detection, and other prevention measures as part of an AML program.

 To lay the foundation for your anti-money laundering and compliance initiatives, you will need KYC.
 You can find out how to integrate KYC into your product today when you sign up or by booking a demo.